 Urgent Care for Pre-Operative Exams

-If you are about to undergo surgery, your doctor will request that you get a number of pre-op or pre-surgery exams.
+If you are about to undergo surgery, your provider will request that you get a number of pre-op or pre-surgery exams.
 These exams are designed to evaluate your current health condition and determine how well your body will deal with the stress of surgery.
 The tests will also tell the surgeon and his team whether additional or specific precautions need to be taken during the operation.
 For example, a patient with a heart condition or kidney problems might need additional medications or treatment before he can undergo surgery.

 The initial checkup will include: